 - Become a regional representative.
 Reps are needed to act as area contacts for meetings, education and information.
 They will also assist the program coordinator, program partners and stable owners with communications about the Alberta Stables Initiative.

 - Sign up and reap the rewards!
-The introductory program registration fee is only $35.00 and includes a web directory for the entire 2013 year as well as promotion at equine events and trade shows throughout the province.
+The program registration fee is only $95.00 and includes a web directory for the entire 2014 year as well as promotion at equine events and trade shows throughout the province.

 - Timberline Tours Ltd.